 Stock night guards are one-size-fits-all appliances.
 They’re very inexpensive, often bulky, and sometimes too loose for certain mouths.
 Many stock night guards can be trimmed down so they fit more comfortably over the teeth.

 Moldable night guards are fairly inexpensive as well, but they’re made from a material that softens when exposed to boiling water.
 After you soak it in the water, you can place it in your mouth and press on it with your fingers and tongue to help it conform to the shape of your teeth for a better fit.
 Once the heated material cools, it will retain that shape for the lifetime of the guard.

-At-home custom night guards require impressions of your teeth just like dental-made custom fit guards do.
+At-home custom night guards require impressions of your teeth just like dental-made custom-fit guards do.
 You buy a kit and do the impressions yourself at home using dental impression trays for the upper and lower teeth and impression putty that the brand provides.
 The impressions are then sent to a dental lab where a customized guard is made.
-You’ll get a better fit than with a stock or moldable guard, but it usually isn’t as precise or comfortable as a dental-made model.
+You’ll get a better fit than with stock or moldable guards, but it usually isn’t as precise or comfortable as a dental-made model.

 Dental-made custom night guards require teeth impressions that are taken by your dentist, who then sends them to a dental lab where a customized guard is created.
 This type of night guard offers the very best fit, but they can be extremely expensive.

 Keep in mind that both types of custom night guards take some time to create, so you’ll likely have to wait several weeks to get your guard.

 Night guards vary in price based on their custom fit, how thick they are, and how many pieces or guards are included.
 You can typically expect to spend between $10 and $700.